Malinda Schmiechen

 Community Involvement

-Mitchell Hamline School of Law – Adjunct Professor in Immigration and Nationality Law, Spring 2020
+Mitchell Hamline School of Law – Adjunct Professor of Consulting in Immigration and Nationality Law, since 2010 and most recently Spring 2020 & International Human Rights Law, Spring 2017

 The Advocates for Human Rights – Volunteer and Mentor Attorney